zachgk/catln/docs/syntax.md

 # Syntax

 Here is a basic guide to the **currently implemented** syntax and features for Catln.
-You can view examples of the syntax inside the [compiler test cases](https://github.com/zachgk/catln/tree/master/test/code).
+You can view examples of the syntax inside the [stack site](https://stack.catln.dev).
+The raw files are available for both the [stack files](https://github.com/zachgk/catln/tree/master/stack) and [test files](https://github.com/zachgk/catln/tree/master/test/code).

 ## Comments